ningkko/intro_o2_hms/README.md

 (For detailed, official documentation, visit: https://wiki.rc.hms.harvard.edu/display/O2/Using+Slurm+Basic).

 Jobs running under the interactive mode pauses when your laptop enters the sleeping mode.
 Also sleeping mode usually breaks the pipeline (halts the connection to the server).
 So when you have a long task to run, you should use the ```sbatch``` command to submit a job to the cloud.\
-To do this, we have to write a script.
+To do this, we have to write a bash script.
 A typical script looks like the following:
 ```#!/bin/bash
 #SBATCH -c 4                               # Request four cores
 #SBATCH -N 1                               # Request one node (if you request more than one core with -c, also using